 Contemporary worship at Calvary is casual, family friendly, and grounded in Word and Sacrament.
 Worship is led by a praise band playing contemporary Christian Music.

 From September through May we offer a casual evening worship service while still incorporating all the key components of traditional Lutheran worship.

 Grand Forks, ND 58201

-We are in a residential neighborhood so your chances of happening upon us are small, but copy our address into your phone or car navigation and you'll find us pretty quick!
+We are in a residential neighborhood so your chances of happening upon us are small, but copy our address into your phone or car navigation and you'll find us pretty quickly!

 There are two parking lots on our property.
-On the east side of the building is the larger lot that people use to get to the office (door 1), the Sanctuary/Narthex lobby area (door 2), and the Kitchen (door 3).
+On the east side of the building is the larger lot that people use to get to the office (door 1), the Sanctuary and Narthex lobby area (door 2), and the Kitchen (door 3).

 The south side of the building has another parking lot that is used to get to the Fellowship Hall (door 4).

 You are welcome to join any worship service at any time.
 The doors are glass to see inside each worship space.
 Come on in and worship with us - even if you're running behind!

 Sunday and Wednesday School students begin worship with their families and move into education time about 15 minutes into the service after kids' time.

 Come as you are!
 All are welcome.
 You will see everything from jeans to dress pants!